 We’ve seen modular construction blocked for political reasons, procurement frameworks that disqualify experienced teams, and requirements that delay occupancy over minor discrepancies—rippling into tax credit losses and months of vacancy.

-750 Golden Gate and 850 Turk show what’s possible when policy clears a path and experienced teams are allowed to do what they do best.
-These aren’t just buildings.
-They’re a case study in how to build more housing, faster—and why we need to make that the norm.
+750 Golden Gate and 850 Turk show what’s possible when policy clears a path and when experienced teams are allowed to do what they do best.
+These aren’t just buildings: They’re a case study in how to build more housing, faster—and why we need to make that the norm.

 Caroline Souza, AIA, is a Principal at David Baker Architects and works from the Bay Area offices.
 She is a Director at Large on the AIA San Francisco Board of Directors.